 Actively Monitor Your Credit Profile

-The most proactive way to protect yourself is by monitoring your credit profile.
+Monitoring your credit profile is the most proactive way to protect yourself.
 Each of the three major credit bureaus will give you a free credit report once a year.
-You can stagger these and get one report every 4 months.
+You can stagger these and get one report every four months.

-If you want to take things a step further, you can sign up for active monitoring and identity theft insurance.
-There is a monthly fee for this type of service, but it comes with active monitoring and insurance that will help you cover the cost of getting all fraudulent charges removed.
+If you want to take things a step further, sign up for active monitoring and identity theft insurance.
+These services usually come with a monthly or annual fee, but they include active monitoring and insurance that will cover the cost of fraudulent charges.